 So far, though, I think they’re pleasing to the ear and don’t distract at all from a nice user experience.

 Specifications & CADR ratings

 To help buyers compare the performance of air cleaning products when shopping, the Clean Air Delivery Rate (CADR) was developed as an industry-standard rating system.
 It’s a standard provided by the AHAM.

-The Assocation of Home Appliance Manufacturers (AHAM) is an organization that verifies the testing results of home appliances & carry out lab testing for appliance manufacturers.
+The Association of Home Appliance Manufacturers (AHAM) is an organization that verifies the testing results of home appliances & carries out lab testing for appliance manufacturers.
 The CADR rating tests are voluntary and not required by law.

 In simple terms, the CADR ratings are numbers used to help you know an air cleaner’s performance before buying.
 The rating numbers are based on “higher is better.”

 While Levoit lists the CADR as 135+, sadly it’s not AHAM certified, and because of that, it doesn’t provide the CADR label with smoke, pollen, and dust particle cleaning performance like they do with some of their other products such as the Core 300.